chootka/subnodes-lighttpd/README.md

 ![](https://david-dm.org/chootka/subnodes.svg)

-Subnodes is an open source project that turns your Linux device running the latest Raspbian release (as of this writing, Stretch Lite) into an offline mesh node and wireless access point.
+Subnodes is an open source project built for Raspberry Pi / Raspbian (as of this writing, Buster Lite) into an offline mesh node and wireless access point.

 This project is an initiative focused on streamlining the process of setting up a Raspberry Pi as a wireless access point for distributing content, media, and shared digital experiences.
 The device becomes a web server, creating its own local area network, and does not connect with the internet.
 This is key for the sake of offering a space where people can communicate anonymously and freely, as well as maximizing the portability of the network (no dependibility on an internet connection means the device can be taken and remain active anywhere).